hamilton-lima/robolucha-api/setup/setup-learning-objectives.md

 # Setup learning objectives steps

-- create grading class
+ok - create grading class
     GradingSystem
         Grade
             Highest
             Lowest

-- add grading to activity
+ok - add grading to activity

-** how to add grading assignment the code version that was used?
+## How to add grading assignment the code version that was used?
+    - ok Assignment
+    - CodeHistory
+    - ok Grade value - 0 to 100
+    - ok skill

+## Code versioning
+    - Add CodeHistory reference to AssignmentGrade
+    - Add version to Code that should be auto updated
+    - Create Code hook on add/update actions to create records in CodeHistory
+    - When creating AssignmentGrade link to CodeHistory

+** Setup process

 - load & add if dont exist learning objective
 - load & add if dont exist skills h